-November 15 is America Recycles Day (ARD), a national celebration to promote recycling in the United States.
-Since 1997, citizens across the country have gathered annually to celebrate a cleaner, greener America.
+November 15 is America Recycles Day (ARD).
+This national campaign promotes recycling in the United States.
+Since 1997, Americans have gathered annually to celebrate a cleaner, greener nation.

 The ARD campaign is a program of Keep America Beautiful, the largest volunteer-run community action organization in the country.
-Several corporate sponsors fund the campaign, which promotes recycling awareness and its environmental and economic benefits.
+Several corporate sponsors fund ARD to promote recycling awareness and its environmental and economic benefits.

-Anyone can host an ARD event, and everyone can participate: families, neighbors, friends, colleagues, schools, organizations, and community leaders.
-Campaign organizers ask participants to sign a pledge to recycle more items throughout the year.
-They also encourage Americans to buy more eco-friendly products made from natural or recycled materials.
+Anyone can host an event, and everyone can participate: families, friends, neighbors, colleagues, schools, and community organizations.
+Event organizers ask participants to sign a pledge to recycle more items throughout the year.
+They also encourage Americans to buy more eco-friendly products made from recycled or natural materials.

 City Recycling Programs

 Most American cities encourage recycling, composting, and other methods of ensuring safe waste reduction and disposal.
 Your city probably has a curbside recycling program.
 Do you participate?